starbeamjs/starbeam/packages/universal/reactive/README.md

 JavaScript collections they represent, and use markers to represent each discrete piece of storage in the collection.

+> You can think of a marker as a kind of cell without a value.

 A marker has these fundamental operations:

 - `mark()`: mark the external storage as being dirty.